 We want and need to be able to contact friends and family quickly, when we want to talk or write to them, without having to search high and low for their latest contact information.

-In addition, places you don't call frequently, but you need periodically, such as the appliance or car repair shop, or your favorite hairdresser, should be at your fingertips instead of trying to search your brain for the name of their shop to look it up in the phone book.
+In addition, places you don't call frequently, but you need periodically, such as the appliance or car repair shop, or your favorite hairdresser, should be readily found instead of trying to search your brain for the name of their shop to look it up in the phone book.

 Are you new here?
 The Create a Simple Address Book and Organize Contact Information Challenge is part of the 52 Weeks To An Organized Home Challenge.
 (Click the link to learn how to join us for free for future and past challenges if you aren't already a regular reader).